gratzc/ColdBox-CacheBack/README.md

 	To activate this aspect you will need to map it in your WireBox binder.
 This can be done like below mapAspect("cacheBack").to("model.aspects.cacheBack");
+	Then all you need to do is add the annotation cachback to your methods myFunction() cacheback refreshRate=120 timeout=240 {}

 Keep in mind like all things caching, testing and tuning is very important.
+This can be used in very specfic scenarios when you want to keep cache refreshing, but don't want users to wait for the refresh.